nearst/laconia/packages/laconia-test/README.md

 ## Invocation

-See `laconia-core` documentation for more details on usage and API.
+See `laconia-core`'s `invoke` documentation for more details on usage and API.
+The arugments are exactly the same.

 ### Usage